-Table 1: TEA-21 Planning Factors
+Table 1: SAFETEA-LU Planning Factors (continued)

-System Planning Funding Strategy High Capacity Factor (RTP) (MTIP) Transit (HCT) 5.
+Factor System Planning Funding Strategy High Capacity (RTP) (MTIP) Transit (HCT) 5.
 Protect Environment and Quality of Life The RTP is constructed as a transportation strategy for implementing the region's 2040-growth concept.
 The growth concept is a long-term vision for retaining the region's livability through managed growth.
 The RTP system has been "sized" to minimize the impact on the built and natural environment.
 The region has developed an environmental street design guidebook to facilitate environmentally sound transportation improvements in sensitive areas, and to coordinate transportation project development with regional strategies to protect endangered species.
 The RTP conforms to the Clean Air Act.
-Many new transit, bicycle, pedestrian and TDM projects have been added to the plan in recent updates to provide a more balanced multi-modal system that maintains livability.
-RTP transit, bicycle, pedestrian and TDM projects planned for the next 20 years will complement the compact urban form envisioned in the 2040 growth concept by promoting an energy-efficient transportation system.
+Many new transit, bicycle, pedestrian and TDM projects have been added to the plan to provide a more balanced multimodal system that maintains livability.
+RTP transit, bicycle, pedestrian and TDM projects will complement the compact urban form envisioned in the 2040 growth concept by promoting an energy-efficient transportation system.
 Metro coordinates its system level planning with resource agencies to identify and resolve key issues.
+The region's parking policies (Title 2 of the Urban Growth Management Functional Plan) are also designed to encourage the use of alternative modes, and reduce reliance on the automobile, thus promoting energy conservation and reducing air quality impacts.
 The MTIP conforms to the Clean Air Act and continues to comply with the air quality maintenance plan in accordance with sections 174 and 176 (c) and (d) of the Clean Air Act, as amended (42 U.S.C.
 7504, 7605 (c) and (d)) and 40 CFR part 93.
 The MTIP focuses on allocating funds for clean air (CMAQ), livability (Transportation Enhancement) and multi- and alternative modes (STIP).
 Bridge projects in lieu of culverts have been funded through the MTIP to enhance endangered salmon and steelhead passage.
 "Green Street" demonstration projects funded to employ new practices for mitigating the effects of storm water runoff.
 Light rail improvements provide emission-free transportation alternatives to the automobile in some of the region's most congested corridors and centers.
 HCT transportation alternatives enhance quality of life for residents by providing an alternative to auto travel in congested corridors and centers.

-Table 1: TEA-21 Planning Factors (continued)
+Table 1: SAFETEA-LU Planning Factors (continued)